Fukushima nuclear accident (Unit 1 Reactor): Background

+Disaster

-Cooling problems and first radioactivity release
+Cooling problems and radioactivity release

 On 11 March at 14:46 JST, in response to the earthquake, TEPCO successfully scrammed the reactor in Unit 1, shutting down all power-producing nuclear fission chain reactions.
 Evacuated workers reported violent shaking and burst pipes within the reactor building.
 At 15:37, the quake's tsunami inundated the plant and all electrical power to the facility was lost, leaving only emergency batteries.
 Some of the monitoring and control systems were still operational, though Unit 1's batteries had been damaged by the flood waters.
 At 15:42, TEPCO declared a "Nuclear Emergency Situation" for Units 1 and 2 because "reactor water coolant injection could not be confirmed for the emergency core cooling systems."
 The alert was temporarily cleared when water level monitoring was restored for Unit 1 but it was reinstated at 17:07 JST.
 Potentially radioactive steam was released from the primary circuit into the secondary containment area to reduce mounting pressure in the core.

 To cool the reactor, operators resorted to the plant's Emergency core-cooling systems (ECCS), including the isolation condensers, and the High Pressure Coolant Injection systems (HPCI).
 According to NHK, the isolation condenser system had not been activated in the previous 40 years, and no one present had ever witnessed its operation.
 It was also later discovered that TEPCO had made changes to the system's original design, without approval or notification of NISA.
 During the crisis, operators couldn't tell if one of the system's valves was open or closed.

 About 10 minutes after the earthquake, TEPCO operators removed both of Unit 1's isolation condensers from service, and instead activated the HPCI system.
 At 15:07, the core spray system was activated to cool the suppression pool.
 Both systems lost power after the tsunami struck the plant.
 The tsunami's arrival prevented operators from restarting the isolation condensers for more than 30 minutes.
 Afterwards, they were operated intermittently.
 Despite being designed to cool Unit 1 for at least 8 hours, the condensers' limited operation did not reduce the heat in the core and containment vessel.